AussieGuy0/anthonybruno.dev/_tils/2020-07-17-Appimage-Ubuntu.md

 ---
-title: AppImages and Ubuntu
+title: AppImage's in Ubuntu
 layout: post
 tags: linux
 ---
 `AppImage`s are basically self contained scripts that can be run without installation.

 We first need to make it executable via `chmod +x name.AppImage`.

 Then we can run it via `./name.AppImage`.